Business-to-business (B2B)

 What is business-to-business (B2B)?

 Business-to-Business (B2B) refers to transactions where one business sells products or services directly to another business, rather than to individual consumers.
-It’s common in industries like manufacturing, wholesale, software, and professional services.
+It’s common in industries like manufacturing, wholesale, SaaS, and professional services.

 The B2B meaning is all about one business supporting another.
-Instead of focusing on individual shoppers, B2B businesses serve companies, helping them run, grow, or deliver their own products and services.
-B2B relationships often involve custom pricing, bulk orders, and longer-term contracts.
+Instead of focusing on individual shoppers, B2B companies serve other companies, helping them run, grow, or deliver their own products and services.
+These relationships often involve custom pricing, bulk orders, and longer-term contracts.
+A large share of modern B2B operates on a subscription business model, where software, supplies, or services are billed recurrently under annual or multi-year agreements.

 How is B2B different from B2C?

-• B2B targets companies; B2C targets individual consumers.
+• Audience: B2B targets companies and procurement teams; B2C targets individual shoppers.

 Example of B2B in ecommerce